juju/docs/src/en/temp-release-notes.md

       name:
         type: file                         # the only type initially
         filename: filename.tgz
-        description: "A line that is useful when operators need to push it."
+        description: "One line that is useful when operators need to push it."

 #### New User Commands